 Installing a GPS System: The Aftermath

-LocoNav offers you services for all your business needs, from Vehicle Tracking Systems, Fleet Management Software and Telematics, along with FASTag.
-LocoNav helps you in optimising your operations and business while you focus on the growth of your enterprise!
+LocoNav offers you services for all your business needs, from Vehicle Tracking Systems, Fleet Management Software, and Telematics, along with FASTag.
+LocoNav helps you in optimizing your operations and business while you focus on the growth of your enterprise!

 What to consider while mounting a GPS tracker in a car?

 Make sure the surface is clean, smooth, and concealed from other people.

 Which one is the best position to install the tracker?

 - The OBDII port is regarded as the greatest spot in the car to install a GPS tracker instrument since its location assures that you do not have to worry about its battery life.

 - To disguise the GPS gadget, experts recommend putting the tracking device within the dash.
 It’s almost like the way a stereo is hidden.